commongoodtech/.github/profile/README.md

 # Common Good Technologies

 A Public Benefit Corporation building revolutionary open-source tools that democratize access to systems traditionally controlled by gatekeepers and wealth.

-## Our Mission

-We build revolutionary open-source tools that democratize access to systems traditionally controlled by gatekeepers and wealth.
 We operate through a radically different organizational model that proves ethical business practices and commercial success are not just compatible, but mutually reinforcing.

 ## Current Projects